 And they confirmed that there was no question of them trying to a wider audience rating by including cuts, as the movie had already received the strictest rating (A) in India.
 And that if they hadn't accepted the cuts, the film release would not have been possible.

 Still in this case I find the cuts baffling cause movies with far more nudity have gotten away without cuts in India.
-Thanks to Sony Pictures India for their response and
+Thanks to Sony Pictures India for their response and it's little comforting to know that they aren't to blame for the cuts.

 Time Machine Restoration chief Joe Walser already had my mailing address, but I had no idea Bob Gale would be sending me something.
 I was totally surprised and ecstatic when I noticed Bob Gale's name on the poster tube.